nobuildersnotools/carrotcore/README.md

 A cobbled together custom worldgen datapack for carrot-craft.org that aims to improve playing experience for older clients (e.g. 1.8-1.12) on modern servers using ViaVersion.
 Clamps terrain to y=0-255 and makes it generally resemble pre-caves and cliffs while still incorporating modern structures and biomes.
 Great for use if you're running a modern server with a playerbase on legacy versions.

 Credits to https://modrinth.com/datapack/no-generation-y and https://modrinth.com/datapack/no-more-copper-ore for some of the base.
+Currently supports 1.21.8.

 **REQUIRES RETRO CAVES TO WORK CORRECTLY! https://modrinth.com/datapack/retro-caves**